directwebremoting/testdwr/testdwr/trunk/readme.txt

     Remote.getData(createOptions(function(data) {
       assertTrue(data, "expected");
     }));
-- createReplyIsErrorCallback() should be used alongside functions with a return type of org.directwebremoting.dwrunit.Verify.
+- createVerifyCallback() should be used alongside functions with a return type of org.directwebremoting.dwrunit.Verify.
 This enables the server to perform a number of checks, and to pass the results back to the browser UI